Ooops! Noah Is Gone...

 Ooops!
-Noah Is Gone... (also known as All Creatures Big and Small in the United States and Two by Two in the United Kingdom and Ireland) is a 2015 animated adventure comedy film directed by Toby Genkel and co-directed by Sean McCormack based on an idea by Ralph Christians about what happened to the creatures that missed Noah's Ark.
+Noah Is Gone... (also known as All Creatures Big and Small in the United States and Two by Two in the United Kingdom and Ireland) is a 2015 animated adventure film directed by Toby Genkel and co-directed by Sean McCormack based on an idea by Ralph Christians about what happened to the creatures that missed Noah's Ark.

 A sequel, Ooops!
 2: The Adventure Continues... (alternative title Two by Two: Overboard!), was released in Germany on September 22, 2020, in United Kingdom on October 23, 2020 and in Ireland on December 4, 2020.

+Another sequel Ooops!
+3: The Ark is Back! (alternative title Two by Two: Stayboard!), will be released in Germany on September 22, 2026, in United Kingdom on February 12, 2027 and in Ireland on February 26, 2027.

 Plot

 Dave is a Nestrian, a colorful aardvark-like animal whose only skills seems to be making comfortable nests and secreting a foul-smelling cloud of blue gas whenever they get emotional.
 Dave is constantly moving around searching for a place to stay, a real home, much to the despair of Finny, his son, who only wants to make friends.
 After hearing a rumor of a flood that is said to cover the whole world, Dave packs up again and takes Finny to the gathering of other animals where their only salvation awaits: an ark huge enough to fit in all the animals of the world.
 With their use of some creative thinking, some Nestrian craftsmanship, and the involuntary help of Hazel and her daughter Leah, who are black wolf-like animals called Grymps, they manage to sneak on the ark after all.

 Just when the day seemed to have been saved, Dave and Hazel realize that Finny and Leah have disappeared.
 Their curiosity having gotten the better of them, they were on the scaffolding as the tidal wave hit the boat and it sailed away.
 Their parents panic as the ark sails away, leaving their children stranded on the last bit of land not yet engulfed by the water.
 Their desperate race against time begins.
 Leah, who is a born hunter is burdened with the clumsy and awkward Finny.
 Somehow, they manage to escape from the rising water, but the couple of flying foxes Griffins.
 Eventually two more animals were also rejected from the ark to their ranks, as they meet Obesey and his companion who is a squid-like parasite called Stayput.
 Finding his footing, surrounded by his new group of friends, Finny starts to emerge as the brave hero that he really is.